Debugging wine

 $4 = (void *) 0xfffffffc

-In the dump above I saw nothing that would stands.
+In the dump above I saw nothing that would stand out.

 $ gdb --args /usr/lib/wine-vanilla-5.22/bin/wine a.exe